Powered by SchoolDash

 Station Road, Preston, Hull HU12 8UZ

 Holderness Academy and Sixth Form College is a non-selective academy.
-It has about 1,100 boys and girls aged between 11 and 18.
-In March 2023 the school was rated ‘Requires Improvement’ by Ofsted.
-The present school opened in 2018.
+It has about 1,010 boys and girls aged between 11 and 18.
+Ofsted last inspected the school in March 2025.

-Particular strengths include Finances, Admissions, Environment and Destinations.
-Relative weaknesses include Representation, Disadvantaged pupils, Progress and Attainment.
+Particular strengths include Finances, Admissions, Environment and Attendance.
+Relative weaknesses include Representation, Attainment and Destinations.

 The school's overall score (out of 100) is given below.
 Coloured segments show the contributions of each indicator, explained in more detail below.
 Hover over the segments for details.
 Personalise the score by clicking on the button to set your own priorities.